taiwotman/Bi_analyst-R-project/README.md

 Methodology involved the use of Neural network for time-series prediciton

-Possible use_case can be found in fraud detection given  some transactional data.
+Use case: Fraud detection given  some transactional data.